oceanprotocol-archive/OEPs/4/README.md

 The interfaces expose the service integrity layer that allows data services and consumers to interact with service contracts.

-Initially the AGENT will expose a HTTP RESTful API, but is designed to expose the API's or consume requests in different ways.
+Initially the AGENT will expose a HTTP RESTful API, but it is designed to expose the API's or consume requests in different ways.
 Because of that the AGENT should expose the API's in different formats allowing integration mechanisms that can be used depending on the use case.
 The main interaction mechanisms are: